robske110/IDDataLogger/docs/config.md

 | front | left   |
 | front | right  |

+Note: For changes to the carpic settings to apply, delete data/carPic.png

 `timezone` Server timezone.
 This is used for correct timestamps in logs.
+(Overrides settings in php.ini)

 `logging.debug-enable` Enables debug output

 `logging.file-enable` Enables debug output

 `logging.log-dir` The directory in which to store log files.
-Can be `null` for default directory. (`program_directory/log`)
+Can be `null` for default directory (`program_directory/log`).

+## .env file

+`DB_HOST` The host of the postgres db server

+`DB_NAME` The name of the database that this application can use

+`DB_USER` The username for the database

+`DB_PASSWORD` The password for the database

+`DB_DRIVER` The driver for the database.
+See https://www.php.net/manual/en/pdo.drivers.php for possible values.

+`FORCE_ALLOW_HTTP` Set this option to true to force the login system to allow http access.
+It is strongly recommended to omit this option whenever possible, especially on installations accessible over the internet.